Patricia de Villiers

 These days I am busy oiling my rusty artistic cogs with a view to doing, full-time, what I think I do best and certainly love the most – drawing, painting and making things with my hands.

-1981 Certificate in Reprographics (day-release), London College of Printing, London, United Kingdom.
+1981: Certificate in Reprographics (day-release), London College of Printing, London.

-1973 Theatre & Costume Design (certificated, I year course), Sadler’s Wells Design School, London.
+1973: Certificate in Theatre & Costume Design, Sadler’s Wells Design School, London.

-1972 National Diploma in Fine Arts (Distinction), Johannesburg School of Art, South Africa.
+1972: National Diploma in Fine Arts (with distinction), Johannesburg School of Art, Johannesburg.

-Thirteen fully-illustrated children’s books and numerous contributing illustrations and posters for Juta, Maskew Miller Longman, Heinemann Publishers, Kagiso Education Publishers, Johannesburg; Oxford University Press, Cape Town.
+1989 - 1997: Thirteen fully-illustrated children’s books and numerous contributing illustrations and posters, Juta Publishers, Maskew Miller Longman, Heinemann Publishers, Kagiso Education Publishers, Johannesburg; Oxford University Press, Cape Town.